 Sidney Brown said his firm prides itself also for efforts to run an environmentally friendly fleet.
 “We are conscientious of the carbon footprint of our activities,” he said.
 “We reduced almost 150 tons of carbon dioxide in 2008, just based on the increase in the fuel efficiency of our trucks.”

 E-mail to email@example.com

-NFI is a fully-integrated North American supply chain solutions provider headquartered in Camden, N.J.
-Privately held by the Brown family since 1932, the company generates more than $3.8 billion in annual revenue and employs over 16,000 associates.
-NFI owns and operates more than 65 million square feet of warehouse space alongside a dedicated fleet of 5,170 tractors and 13,275 trailers.
-By 2023, NFI will operate the first 100% zero-emission drayage fleet, leading the transition to zero-emission goods movement in the United States.
+NFI is a fully-integrated North American supply chain solutions provider headquartered in Camden, New Jersey.
+Privately held by the Brown family since 1932, the company generates more than $3.5 billion in annual revenue and employs over 16,800 associates.
+NFI owns and operates more than 70 million square feet of warehouse space alongside a dedicated fleet of 4,900 tractors and 13,700 trailers.
+In 2024, the company will operate the first 100% zero-emission drayage fleet, leading the transition to zero-emission goods movement in the United States.
 NFI’s relentless innovation and unparalleled service deliver logistics solutions that transform the way business gets done.
-The company’s business lines include dedicated transportation, warehousing and distribution, ecommerce fulfillment, brokerage, transportation management, port drayage, intermodal, global logistics, and industrial real estate.
+The company’s business lines include dedicated transportation, warehousing and distribution, eCommerce fulfillment, brokerage, transportation management, port drayage, intermodal, global logistics, and industrial real estate.
 For more information about NFI, visit www.nfiindustries.com or call 1-877-NFI-3777.